 Currently, the company does not underwrite new business, does not maintain distribution channels and does not market products in any form.
 Furthermore, due to the long term run-off status of ASL, the company maintains only minimal necessary operational structures to support the run-off process.
-In particular in order to optimize costs, ASL has outsourced most of its administration services (claims, accounting, investments, actuarial services, IT services, and a part of the customer services) to AIG Life Insurance Company (Switzerland) Ltd., another 100%, directly-owned subsidiary of AIG, Inc.
+In particular in order to optimize costs, ASL has outsourced most of its administration services (claims, accounting, investments, actuarial services, IT services, and a part of the customer services) to AIG Life Insurance Company (Switzerland) Ltd., a 100%, directly-owned subsidiary of Skandia Leben since 31st December 2020 and thus also part of the SWISS INSUREVOLUTION PARTNERS Holding.

-The company is FMA authorised and regulated by the FMA, and owns the following licenses:
+The company is FMA authorised and regulated by the FMA, and own a life insurance license.

+Registered Office

-Registered Office Supervisory Authority External Auditors American Security Life Finanzmarktaufsicht Liechtenstein PricewaterhouseCoopers AG Insurance Company Ltd (FMA) Ausstrasse 52 Landstrasse 109 Birchstrasse 160 9490 Vaduz (FL) 9490 Vaduz (FL) 8050 Zürich +423 237 68 86 +423 236 73 73 +41 58 792 44 00
+American Security Life Insurance Company Ltd Ausstrasse 52 9490 Vaduz (FL) +423 237 68 86 inanzmarktaufsicht Liechtenst (FMA) Landstrasse 109 9490 Vaduz (FL) +423 236 73 73